Union Pacific heritage fleet: Rolling stock acquisition by RRHMA

 Besides the three locomotives, other pieces of equipment being donated include an unrestored E9B locomotive, four coaches, a diner lounge car, two business cars, a baggage car, and a caboose.

-RRHMA has plans to eventually restore the No. 3985 and 5511 steam locomotives to operating condition, with the No. 3985 to be restored first.
+RRHMA has plans to eventually restore the No. 3985 and 5511 steam locomotives to operating condition.
 As part of the deal, the Union Pacific has the option to reclaim the equipment at any time upon reimbursing the museum for its costs.
 On May 13, 2022, RRHMA launched a fundraiser to raise enough money for the restoration of the Nos.
 3985 and 5511 steam locomotives.
 The first five cars were moved to Silvis in August 2022, while the rest of the donated equipment were moved to their new home in November 2022.
-By January 2023, restoration efforts on the No. 3985 were underway.
+Restoration efforts on the No. 3985 began in January 2023.
+As of May 2025, Nos.
+3985 and 5511 are under restoration, No. 6936 is operational at the RRHMA, and many passenger cars have been repaired and repainted.